aarongzmn/aws-airflow/README.txt

 # Amazon MWAA
-- This repository is synced to the S3 bucket linked to MWAA
+- This repository is synced to the S3 bucket linked in MWAA.